Erdstall: Etymology

+The word Erdstall is derived from the medieval (Middle High German) forms of German Erde (earth) and either Stelle (place) or 'Stollen' ("mineshaft").
+There are very few historical references – a document from 1449 names the area above the tunnels as 'auf den erdstelln'.

 Alternative regional names are "schratzlloch" (Bavaria), "zwergloch" and "grufen" (Austria), that carry the regional names for dwarfs that folk belief has connected them to.

 Construction

 Erdstalls are very low and narrow – they have a height of 1.0 to 1.4 m and a maximum width of about 60 cm.
 Additionally, they feature very tight passages connecting one tunnel to a lower tunnel called a "schlupf" (slip out), which are typically extremely narrow and impassable for some, as crawling under the slip hole, and then standing up to slide the shoulders through, is necessary to crawl into the higher tunnel.

 There is only one narrow concealed entry point, with no second exit tunnel as is common with an escape tunnel system.
 Some tunnel systems feature loop tunnels at the end of a tunnel.
 Most tunnel systems are no longer than 50 m.

 Classification

 In his 2000 publication Die Regional-Typisierung der Erdställe, Herbert Wimmer created a rough classification system for varying types of erdstall: